Uhliská

 Uhliská (Bakaszenes) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1554.

 Geography

 The village lies at an altitude of 650 metres and covers an area of 14.098 km².
 It has a population of about 225 people.

+Population

 Ethnicity

 The village is about 99% Slovak and 1% Magyar.

 Facilities

 The village has a public library.